joelkuiper/PathoLens/README.md

 This table show the results of a 2-layer Multi Layer Perceptron (MLP) on the raw concatenated embedding space (without the LLM).
 See [mlp_test.py](./src/mlp_test.py).
 These results demonstrate that there is learnable signal in the embedding space, and that the concatenated vector outperforms each embedding space individually.

-An earlier version ([3b65d2a](https://github.com/joelkuiper/PathoLens/commit/3b65d2a9859d138cf86adb37cfa9cc711cc6e093)) also used a node2vec embedding derived from the Gene Ontology (GO) and a Gene Annotation File (GAF), however it was decided to drop this feature due to poor performance.

 #### LLM Full dataset